jordn/Micro-Selector/README.md

 µSelector
 ===
-A tiny javascript css selection engine (500 Bytes gzipped)
+A tiny javascript css selection engine (500 Bytes minified and gzipped)

 jQuery-like syntax.
 Select by Tags, Classes and IDs (only) and parent > child relationships.